yuliyalitvin/Applied-Data-Science---Personal-Portfolio/README.md

 </details>
 <details>
     <summary>Writing Paper</summary>
     <p>I wrote part of the cleaning and the whole research section.
-Also I included a lot of references and read through the entire paper to give feedback to my teammates' parts in the paper.</p>
+Also I included a lot of references and read through the entire paper to give feedback to my teammates' parts in the paper.
+    The research paper was mainly written by the Team of Lisa, Joep and me.
+I especially focused on the research section and the cleaning part of the paper.</p>
 </details>
 <br>
 <br>